mrdbourke/tensorflow-deep-learning/README.md

 * Upload solutions for exercises (probably livestream the creation of these after course launch)

 ## Log
+* 9 Apr 2021 - recorded 6 videos for notebook 08
 * 8 Apr 2021 - recorded 10 videos for notebook 08! more coming tomorrow! home stretch baby!!!
 * 7 Apr 2021 - added a whole bunch of images to notebook 08, getting ready for recording tomorrow!
 * 1 Apr 2021 - added [notebook 09: SkimLit](https://github.com/mrdbourke/tensorflow-deep-learning/blob/main/09_SkimLit_nlp_milestone_project_2.ipynb), almost finished, a little cleaning and we'll be ready for slide making!